jun-e/jun-etan.com/src/posts/2020-03-19-Day-2-Inadvertent-Degrowth.md

 ---

 Anyway, Day 2 has gone by without a hitch and I am rushing to finish this post so that I can rest and continue writing my article tomorrow.
-I have not been given a deadline but has to be done "as soon as possible".
+I have not been given a deadline but it has to be done "as soon as possible".

 We stayed home the entire day today.
 I made noodle soup for lunch, and pasta for dinner, which probably means that our low carb diet is dangling outside the window.
 So far I've not had cabin fever, but I do have a craving for eggs, so tomorrow we may go and shop for some in the morning.